1,000+ Opportunities

 We envision vibrant and sustainable communities where every person has the opportunity to thrive.
 Each year, Innovia Foundation invests $14 million into our communities through grants and scholarships.
 Prev Previous Holiday Hours Next Innovia Foundation Selected as a 2026 Community Host for Weaver Awards in Coeur d’Alene Next

-Based on current listing details, eligibility includes: Nonprofits in Idaho and Washington serving youth development Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits in Idaho and Washington serving youth development.
+Confirm the full requirements in the official notice before applying.